kontent-ai/management-sdk-net/README.md

 ### Importing linked content

 The content you are importing will often contain references to other pieces of imported content.
-A content item can reference assets or point to other content items using *Linked items* elements or links in *Rich text* elements.
+A content item can reference assets, link to other content items in the *Linked items* or *Rich Text* element, and contain hypertext links in the rich text editor.
 To avoid having to import objects in a specific order (and solve problems with cyclical dependencies), you can use **external IDs** to reference non-existent (not imported yet) content:

 1. Define external IDs for all content items and assets you want to import in advance.
 1. When referencing another content item or asset, use its external ID.